To guide child protection workers on the assessment, analysis and intervention in child neglect cases.

 The types of reports received and the sources of information may provide indicators that a child is experiencing cumulative harm.

-When assessing whether Communities needs to undertake initial inquiries and/or a SWA, consideration should be given to:
+When assessing whether we need to undertake initial inquiries and/or a CSI, consider:

 Where possible and appropriate, the duty officer should engage with the parent (or person with parental responsibility) to seek their views on the concerns.